 Everything about these Chinese tea eggs will surprise you, especially how good they taste on their own or when paired with a tea blend containing Lapsang Souchog, Keemun, or Formosa Oolong.–Sara Perry

 Though they look labor-intensive, the technique is easy peasy.
 Depending on which culture or tradition you embrace, the dye mixture may contain soy sauce in addition to black tea and spice.

 - 2 teaspoons Chinese five-spice powder

-- 1 tablespoon fleur de sel, coarse kosher salt, or any large-grain salt
+- 1 tablespoon fleur de sel coarse kosher salt or any large-grain salt

-- 1. In a pot large enough to hold the eggs without crowding, cover the eggs with cold water.
-Over medium heat, bring the water to a gentle boil.
+- Place the eggs in a pot just large enough to hold them without crowding them and add enough cold water to cover.
+Bring the water to a gentle boil over medium heat.
 Simmer the eggs for 12 minutes.
-With a strainer or slotted spoon, remove the eggs and place them in a cold water bath until they can be easily handled.
+Using a strainer or slotted spoon, remove the eggs and place them in a bowl of ice water until they can be easily handled.
+Reserve the cooking water.

 - Using the back of a spoon, lightly tap each shell all over until it’s covered with a cobweb of cracks.

 - Bring the cooking water for the eggs back to a boil.
 Add the tea leaves, Chinese five-spice powder, and salt.
 With a slotted spoon, add the eggs.
 Cover, turn the heat to low, and gently simmer for 1 hour.
 Remove the pot from the heat and let the eggs steep in the covered pot for 30 minutes.
 Remove the eggs from the water and let them cool.

 - To serve, remove the shells from the tea eggs.
 Eat the eggs whole, halved lengthwise, or quartered.
 Their flavor is best enjoyed within 24 hours.